bioinfo-pf-curie/oncodriver/README.md

 [![Install with conda](https://img.shields.io/badge/install%20with-conda-brightgreen.svg)](https://conda.anaconda.org/anaconda)

-*Oncodriver*

-Filter variants (single nucleotide variants and/or copy number) and select drivers events of clinical interest.
+**Filter variants (single nucleotide variants and/or copy number) and select drivers events of clinical interest.**

-The main idea is *oncodriver* is to apply a selection algorithm describing which variants should be considered as clinically relevant.
+The main idea is **oncodriver** is to apply a selection algorithm describing which somatic variants should be considered as clinically relevant.
 The selection rules can be different according to the gene types (oncogenes, tumor suppressor, etc.), and whether the variants is known in cancer databases.
-The rules are defined in a `yaml` file, and vary according to the variant annotations.
+The tool can also focus on variants occuring on canonical transcripts only (as defined by the MANE project for instance) The rules are defined in a `yaml` file, and vary according to the variant annotations.

 ### Quick Help